larymak/Python-project-Scripts/PASSWORD RELATED/RandomPassword/README.md

 * random
 * string

-For instance, when the program runs, it will ask the user to input how many number of password and the length of password to be generated. to generate a combiantion of letters, numbers and special keys to generate random passwords for us to use
+For instance, when the program runs, it will ask the user to input how many number of password , the length of password to be generated and the generation mode code to generate random passwords for us to use.

+There three generation code, the default code is 0:
+(1) Only Number (2) Don't use punctuation (0) All ascii character

 ### Sample Output: